 The expectations of your guests have evolved.
 Restaurants have quickly pivoted to provide fresh, convenient dining options.
 And here in 2021 (and beyond), your restaurant faces more and more pressure to adapt (and compete effectively against the restaurants that have).

 What will set you apart is your customer journey: how you promote your restaurant, how you communicate with customers, and how you deliver the best overall experience with great food and service, even at a distance.

 Advertising is often the first step in that journey because it’s usually the first interaction a would-be customer has with your business.
 Restaurant marketing through targeted advertisements can help you bring in new guests — with the ultimate aim being to win their recurring business and long-term loyalty.

-Here are 10 creative restaurant advertising ideas your restaurant can try.
+Here are 10 creative restaurant advertising ideas to get you started.

 1. Facebook Location Ads

-With a complex yet customizable ad manager, you can make many different types of ads in Facebook with different objectives.
+With Facebook’s easily customizable ad manager, you can make many different types of ads on Facebook with different objectives.